 It's your special day so the look and style of your wedding attire is completely up to you.
 Stay traditional, or show your individual style and uniqueness.
 There are no boundaries in expressing your personalities through your wedding day fashions, whether a cohesive look throughout the wedding party, mix and match or textures and prints; decide what is right for the look and feel you desire.
-No matter what you decide, we highly encourage shopping with a reputable business to assure you get quality products and service, the right fit, and on-time for the big day!
+No matter what you decide, we highly encourage shopping with reputable Madison and surrounding area businesses to assure you get quality products and service, the right fit, and on-time for the big day!

 GOWN TIPS | Sometimes a gown may not look good on the rack, but will look stunning on you!
 So, have your own ideas in mind, but also be open to trust the advice of the bridal shop professionals as to what could look good on you!
 Here are some tips to consider:

 GENEROUS HIPS: A full, not poufy, skirt.
 Avoid adding anything to the skirt, like ruffles and bows.

 PETITE BUST: Dress with jewel, bateau, Sabrina, or squared necklines.
 Accent what you do have with gowns that are pleated or ruffled across the bust.
 Opt for intricate detailing with beads or embroidery along the bustline.
 Remember that you will need a push-up bra, so steer clear of dresses that cannot be worn with the type of bra you need.